-The location of an object within an image can convey important clues for image harmonization algorithms.
-Here, object placement and the tuple building for training and test sets will be elaborated.
-We assume that all objects within an image are placed on planar surfaces.
-To differentiate between planar and non-planar surfaces within an image, we manually annotate planar surfaces in the illumination maps from which background images will be extracted.
+The location of an object within an image conveys important clues for image harmonization.
+Here, object placement and tuple building for training and test sets will be elaborated.
+We assume that all objects are placed on planar surfaces.
+To distinguish between planar and non-planar surfaces within an image, we manually annotate the planar surface in the illumination map from which the background image will be extracted.

-For a given image crop extracted from an illumination map using a virtual camera, we randomly select a pixel from the annotated planar surface.
-Note that we discard the image crop that does not have the annotated plane surface.
-We then crop the rendered object from its own image (foreground image), and select one image corner as the reference point.
-Finally, we randomly resize the cropped object and composite it with the background image, such that the reference point lands on the randomly selected pixel.
+For a given background image extracted from an illumination map using a virtual perspective camera, we randomly select a pixel belonging to the annotated planar surface.
+Note that we discard the background images that do not contain the annotated plane surface.
+We then crop the rendered object as the foreground image and select one image corner as the reference point.
+Finally, we randomly resize the cropped object and compose it with the background image, so that the reference point uses the randomly selected pixel.

-To create training and test tuples, we first select a rendered image of an object and its corresponding illumination map.
+To create the training and test tuple, we first select a rendered image of an object and its corresponding illumination map.
 We then rotate the illumination map based on the angle used for rendering and extract an image crop (background image) using a virtual perspective camera.
 Here, a standard gamma tone mapping ($\gamma = 2.2$ ) is also applied to the illumination map before extracting the background image.
-Lastly, we perform the object placement and compose the foreground and background images as described above.
-The same procedure is used to create both unharmonized and harmonized images, only the unharmonized image contains the same object rendered under a different illumination.
+Lastly, we perform object placement and compose foreground/background images as described above.
+The same procedure is used to create unharmonized and harmonized images, only the unharmonized image contains the same object rendered under a different illumination.
 Fig.~\ref{fig:examples_from_dataset} shows some representative examples from our constructed dataset.